computerlove/jz-maven-plugin/README.md

 Everything that is done during the Maven-build is done in [plugins](http://maven.apache.org/plugins/index.html).
-Processing of resources are done with [Maven Resources Plugin](http://maven.apache.org/plugins/maven-resources-plugin/), Compiling of sources are done with [Maven Compiler Plugin](http://maven.apache.org/plugins/maven-compiler-plugin/), Assemblt of jar and war files are done with [Maven JAR Plugin](http://maven.apache.org/plugins/maven-jar-plugin/) and [Maven WAR Plugin](http://maven.apache.org/plugins/maven-war-plugin/)…
+Processing of resources are done with [Maven Resources Plugin](http://maven.apache.org/plugins/maven-resources-plugin/), Compiling of sources are done with [Maven Compiler Plugin](http://maven.apache.org/plugins/maven-compiler-plugin/), Assembly of jar and war files are done with [Maven JAR Plugin](http://maven.apache.org/plugins/maven-jar-plugin/) and [Maven WAR Plugin](http://maven.apache.org/plugins/maven-war-plugin/)…

 Through Maven's plugin api we can hook into any [phase](https://maven.apache.org/plugin-tools/maven-plugin-annotations/apidocs/org/apache/maven/plugins/annotations/LifecyclePhase.html) of the build in order to do our own tasks.